 9. Jean-Michel Basquiat

-Basquiat used social commentary in his paintings as a “springboard to deeper truths about the individual”, as well as an attack on power structures and systems of racism, while his poetics were acutely political and direct in their criticism of colonialism and support for class struggle.
+Basquiat used social commentary in his paintings as a “springboard to deeper truths about the individual”, as well as an attack on power structures and systematic racism.
+Meanwhile his poetics were acutely political and direct in their criticism of colonialism and support for class struggle.
 He died of a heroin overdose at his art studio at age 27.

 You can see the works of Jean-Michel Basquiat in BoJack’s friend Herb Kazzaz’s office.
-Haring (see no. 6) and Basquiat were one of the most prominent artist in the 80s.
-But they also were close friends, like BoJack and Herb.
+Haring (see no. 6) and Basquiat were two of the most prominent artists in the 80s, but they also were close friends, like BoJack and Herb.

 10. Claude Monet, Water Lilies